HariAr2/Algorithms/README.md

 # Algorithms

-Algorithms which i used are in this repo
+Algorithms which I used and Learning are in this Repo